railsjack/react-native-latex/README.md

 ![Build Status](https://img.shields.io/npm/v/npm?style=plastic)

-This module includes a component to render LateX formulas in React Native.
+This module includes a component to render LateX formulas in React Native App.
 This is based on the API to `http://sciencesoft.at/`

 ## **Installation**